li-s/Topic-Modeling/README.md

 ## Implementation Details

-1. xml1.py -> Convert xml.bz2 file(wiki) to text file, and extract all text bodies.
+1. Convert xml.bz2 file(wiki) to text file, and extract all text bodies.
 The first 10,000 texts are selected and saved(extracted_texts.txt).
+(See `xml1.py`)
-2. prune.py -> Remove common and unique words, and non-english syllybus
+2. Remove common and unique words, and non-english syllybus.
+(See `prune.py`)
-            -> Creates and saves the dictionary(the_dictionary.dict).
+3. Create and saves the dictionary(the_dictionary.dict).
+(See `prune.py`)
-            -> Creates sparce vectors representing the token frequency in each text  (text_vectors.txt)
+4. Create sparse vectors representing the token frequency in each text (text_vectors.txt).
+(See `prune.py`)
-5. lda.py -> Performes the Latend Dirichlet Analysis
+5. Train the Latend Dirichlet Analysis model.
+(See `lda.py`)

-#### Move to Miscs:

-3. convert_for_lda.py -> represents tokens in the necessary format
-4. quick_sort -> align ID(most right collum) in increasing order
-5. furthur convert_for_lda.py -> represents tokens in the necessary format
-6. lda.py -> does the lda

-#####Sparce vectors:
-3. sparce_vectors.py

-#####Matrix format:
-3. matrix_convert.py
-4. matrix_compare.py

-#### Make a bz2 file with only text bodies:

-3. make_xml.py -> make xml file with text bodies
-4. compress.py -> compresses the file
+6. Predict topic distribution given a text.

 ## Results